- Media coverage can have significant effects on businesses.

 The researchers also caution business leaders to not discount negative media attention when the company is performing well.

-The study is scheduled to appear in an upcoming issue of the journal Organization Science.
+The study can be found in the journal Organization Science.